alphagov/govuk-developer-docs/source/manual/assets.html.md

 `govuk-assets-production` in production) and instructs nginx to proxy requests to them.

-Whitehall stores its asset files on an NFS share.
-This NFS share is mounted on the backend and whitehall-backend machines, and asset requests therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.
+Whitehall stores attachment files on an NFS share.
+This NFS share is mounted on the backend and whitehall-backend machines, and requests for attachments therefore go via the cache, frontend-lb, (whitehall-)frontend, backend-lb and backend machines.

 It should be noted that both applications do actually serve the asset